 Module 1: Geriatric and palliative medicine

-Module 2: Epilepsy: Adult and child
+Module 2: Medicinal Cannabis and Epilepsy

-Module 3: PTSD: Treatment in clinical practice
+Module 3: PTSD – Treatment in clinical practice

 Module 4: Advanced mental health